 Four pretty little liars' charmed lives have turned into living nightmares.

 Emily's been shipped off to Iowa to live with her überconservative cousins.
 Aria's boyfriend is behind bars—because of her.
 Spencer's afraid she was involved in Ali's murder.
-But Hanna's fate is far worse: She's clinging to life in the hospital because she knew too much.
+But Hanna's fate is far worse: She's clinging to life in the hospital because

 If these girls don't start listening to me, Hanna's going to look like the lucky one.